Home » Houseplants » Pothos » An Easy to Follow Pothos Plant Care Guide

 Why is my pothos dropping leaves?

-Usually, this is your plant’s way of saying it’s either too wet or too cold.
-Check the soil moisture and make sure it’s not sitting near a drafty window or AC vent.
+Usually this it’s either too cold or too wet.
+Check the soil moisture and make sure it’s not sitting near a window that gets drafts or AC vent.

 Why is my pothos turning green

 This is actually your plant adapting to lower light.
-Move it closer to a window (but not in direct sun), and those beautiful patterns should return on new growth.
+Move it closer to a window (but not in direct sun), and you should see it return to it’s old state.

 Why are my pothos vines getting too long and bare at the base?

 Remember, pothos are known as “devil’s ivy” because they’re nearly impossible to kill.
-They’ll usually bounce back from almost any gardening misstep, making them perfect for both beginning gardeners and plant experts alike.
+Whatever mistakes you make it’s likely they’ll be able to bounce back.
+So they’re perfect for beginner gardeners or the more experienced.